 Having a side hustle can enhance your creativity: You’ll solve different types of problems, utilise different skills, be exposed to new ways of thinking, and form relationships with a wider variety of people.
 All of this has the potential to cross pollinate into your professional and personal life.
 Side hustles also allow you to express and strengthen other sides of yourself.
 For example, your profession might require you to be cautious but your side hustle allows you to indulge in risk-taking.

 Organisation One surprising way to enhance your creativity is with better organisation.
 If you can take repetitive tasks off your mind, you’ll have more room for creativity.
 When you’re better organised, it’s easier to see where there are flaws in the systems and processes you use for getting things done.
 Better organisation also means it’s easier to remember what resources you have available to you (e.g. remember that you own a tool that would be useful for a current project).

 Learn skills that are multipurpose Let’s say you learn basic photo editing for work.
 Since you have this skill, you end up using it for your family photos.
 You start working on more photo projects and consequently end up with a house full of great pics of your children and extended family.
 What skills have you learnt in one domain that have applications in others?

 You can outsource parts of creative projects that don’t reflect your strengths

 When I was a teenager my mother had someone paint a giant cartoon of our family on our fence (the side facing into the backyard).
 Mum doesn’t have drawing or painting skills but she came up with the concept and the ideas for how to best represent each family member’s style and personality.
 Identify creative projects you want to do, where you don’t have all of the required skills.

-Psychology expert Dr Alice Boyes is the author of the book, The Anxiety Toolkit.
+Alice Boyes, PhD, is author of The Healthy Mind Toolkit and The Anxiety Toolkit.